P R O F I L E

-Gary Smyth’s unique guitar playing is built on jazz, country, rock’n’roll, Americana, folk and beyond.
-His style has brought him across Canada, the US and Europe.
+Gary Smyth’s unique guitar playing was built on jazz, country, rock’n’roll, Americana, folk and beyond.
+His style brought him across Canada, the US and Europe.
 Clubs, concerts, festivals, intimate shows, recording studios,

 In Kelowna, Gary was a long-time lead guitarist for country rockers The Cruzeros, From there to jazz roots Cowboy Bob, pub rock trio Green Room Riders, eclectic guitar duo Stringers with brilliant guitarist Sean Bray, Dirt Road